Confidence sets in nonparametric calibration of exponential L\'evy models: Introduction

 Confidence sets measure how reliable the estimation is.
 This is particularly important if the calibrated model is to be used for pricing and hedging.
 For a recent review on pricing and hedging in exponential L\'evy models see~\cite{pricing_and_hedging} and the references therein.
 For the influence of model uncertainty on the pricing see~\cite{cont}.

-Nonparametric confidence intervals and sets for L\'evy triplets have not been studied with the notable exception of the work by Figueroa-L{\'o}pez~\cite{figueroa}.
+Nonparametric confidence intervals and sets for L\'evy triplets have not been studied with the notable exception of the work by Figueroa--L{\'o}pez~\cite{figueroa}.
 The work is more general in the sense that beyond pointwise confidence intervals also confidence bands are constructed.
-On the other hand, the method is based on high-frequency observations so that the statistical problem of estimating the L\'evy density reduces to the problem of density estimation.
-In contrast to this direct observation scheme our method is based on option prices and thus the calibration is a nonlinear inverse problem, which is mildly ill-posed for volatility zero and severely ill-posed for positive volatility.
+On the other hand, the method is based on direct high--frequency observations so that the statistical problem of estimating the L\'evy density is easier than in our set--up.
+We observe the L\'evy process only indirectly since our method is based on option prices.
+This indirect observation scheme does not correspond to direct observations at high frequency but at low frequency, where the time between observations is fixed and does not tend to zero.
+An underlying deconvolution problem has to be solved and the calibration is a nonlinear inverse problem, which is mildly ill--posed for volatility zero and severely ill--posed for positive volatility.

 Confidence intervals and sets in nonparametric problems are a subtle issue.
-Whether adaptive confidence intervals for the estimators of the volatility, the drift and the intensity exist is an open question.
-We show asymptotic normality for the parametric estimators of the volatility, the drift and the intensity.
+Usually some smoothness assumptions on the unknown function are imposed and then the size of a confidence set, or more precisely, the rate at which the confidence set becomes smaller depends on the assumed smoothness.
+A confidence set adjusting to an unknown smoothness of the estimated function is called adaptive if the confidence set becomes smaller at the same rate as if the smoothness were known.
+In the nonparametric problem of density estimation Low~\cite{low1997} proved that adaptive confidence intervals do not exist.
+Whether in our setting adaptive confidence intervals for the volatility, the drift and the jump intensity exist is an open question.
+We show asymptotic normality for the parametric estimators of the volatility, the drift and the jump intensity.
 We also proof asymptotic normality for the pointwise estimators of the L\'evy density.
-The joint asymptotic distribution of these estimators is derived in both the mildly and the severely ill-posed case.
-This is used for the construction of confidence intervals and joint confidence sets as well as for a test on the value of the volatility.
+The joint asymptotic distribution of these estimators is derived in both the mildly and the severely ill--posed case.
+This is used to construct confidence intervals and joint confidence sets.
 The asymptotic normality results are based on undersmoothing and on a linearization of the stochastic errors.

 The paper is organized as follows.
-The model and the estimation method are given in Section~\ref{secEstimators}.
+The model and the estimation method are described in Section~\ref{secEstimators}.
 The main results are formulated in Section~\ref{secNormality}.
-They are applied to confidence intervals and to a hypotheses test on the value of the volatility in Section~\ref{secConfidence}.
+They are applied to confidence intervals in Section~\ref{secConfidence}.
 We conclude in Section~\ref{secConclusion}.
-Proofs are deferred to Section~\ref{secProofs} and Section~\ref{secVolatility}.
-Uniform convergence is treated in Section~\ref{secUniform}.
+Some auxiliary results and most proofs are deferred to Section~\ref{secProofs}.